 Billings is a larger medium-sized city located in the state of Montana.
 With a population of 110,263 people and 28 constituent neighborhoods, Billings is the largest community in Montana.

-Unlike some cities, Billings isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Billings are a mix of both white- and blue-collar jobs.
+Billings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Billings is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Billings who work in office and administrative support (13.65%), sales jobs (11.32%), and management occupations (9.24%).

 Compared to the rest of the country, citizens of Billings spend much less time in their cars: on average, their commute to work is only 18.23 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.